GamePro: ProTips

 GamePro is credited with coming up with the concept of "Protip", a short piece of advice as if spoken by an expert usually attached to an image, which was explained by former writer Dan Amrich that as part of their editorial process, they were encouraged to caption the three-to-seven images used in an article with such advice.

-One purported image from a GamePro review of Doom (1993) had a caption for an image of one of the games bosses as "PROTIP: To defeat the Cyberdemon, shoot at it until it dies".
-The apparent advice, which is common sense and self-evident for players of first-person shooters like Doom, was widely mocked and created a meme of similarly obvious protips added as captions to pictures.
-However, the image was revealed to be a fake, created as an April's Fool joke for a fansite doomworld.com.
+One purported image from a GamePro review of Doom (1993) had a caption for an image of one of the game's bosses as "PROTIP: To defeat the Cyberdemon, shoot at it until it dies".
+The apparent advice, which is common sense and self-evident for players of first-person shooters like Doom, was widely mocked and created a meme of similarly obvious ProTips added as captions to pictures.
+However, the image was revealed to be a fake, created as an April Fools' joke for a fansite doomworld.com.

 Lamepro

 Every April until 2007, as an April Fools' Day prank, Gamepro printed a 2-5 page satirical spoof of the magazine called Lamepro, a parody of Gamepro's own official title.
 The feature contained humorous game titles and fake news similar to The Onion, though some content, such as ways to get useless game glitches (games getting stuck, reset, or otherwise), was real.
 The section parodied GamePro itself, as well as other game magazines.